pisinger/pisinger.github.io/_posts/2025-08-01-konnectivity-evolution-from-tunnels-to-vnet-integration.md

 By allowing selected operations to bypass the Konnectivity server, this feature reduces latency and streamlines the network architecture, especially for high-frequency tasks like exec and logs.
 With this enhancement, the managed control plane can now connect directly to the kubelet API on nodes using private IPs, eliminating the need for Konnectivity as an intermediary in these scenarios.

+> While the API server can now directly access the kubelet API on nodes using private IPs and an internal load balancer, it's important to note that Admission Controller Webhook traffic still relies on Konnectivity.
+These webhooks require reverse connections from the control plane to the nodes, and Konnectivity continues to play a crucial role in securely enabling that communication path.
+Based on my own observations, this part of the setup appears to remain unchanged
+{: .prompt-info}

 See below for how to enable this feature on an existing AKS cluster:

 > Important: Once API Server VNet Integration is enabled, it becomes a permanent part of the cluster configuration.
 The feature cannot be disabled or rolled back.